Aerial view of Alcatraz Island in January 1932. The island was used as a maximum security federal prison from 1934 to 1963.

 - At the same time, they were looking for a way out of the building.
 The ceiling was a good 30 feet high, but using a network of pipes they climbed up and eventually pried open the ventilator at the top of the shaft.
 They kept it in place temporarily by fashioning a fake bolt out of soap.

-View of ventilation grate through which prisoners gained access to utility corridor behind Cell Block “B”
+Ventilation grate through which prisoners gained access to the utility corridor behind Cell Block “B.”

 Portion of concealed area on top of Cell Block “B” Prisoners constructed tools for their escape here.